EtiennePASSOT/SQA-assignment-group9/README.md

 **What's SCRUM method ?**

 Scrum is an agile method dedicated to "project management".
 This management method, or rather this Project Management Framework, aims to improve the productivity of your team.
-This method includes several roles that the whole team must play and it's very helpfull to the task estimation.
+This method includes several roles that the whole team must play and it's very helpful to the task estimation.

 ### SCRUM method roles